Treating TMJ with Acupuncture

 *Four systematic reviews on the management of facial pain in TMJ disorder (Jung et al 2011, La Touche et al 2010a, Cho et al 2010, La Touche et al 2010b) found evidence that acupuncture may be effective, but also stated that more (and larger, longer) high quality studies are needed to confirm acupuncture’s effect in TMJ disorder.
 Many of the reviewed trials used sham acupuncture control groups, despite the fact that ‘sham’ acupuncture interventions are not inert placebos, hence potentially underestimating the effect of ‘real’ acupuncture (Lundeberg et al, 2011).

-Heidi Dunn and Sally Chilvers are registered Chinese herbalists, acupuncturists and health directors at ben&biao in Sydney.
+Heidi Dunn and Sally Chilvers are registered Chinese herbalists, acupuncturists and Health Directors at ben&biao in Sydney, both have experience with patients who have TMJ Disfunction.

 - BAcC, 2014.
 Facial Pain, The British Acupuncture Council, https://www.acupuncture.org.uk/a-to-z-of-conditions/a-to-z-of-conditions/facial-pain.html